 As UAS regulations progress, there should be future discussions on UAS service-based government fees.
 These fees could be based on a pay-what-you-use model, with costs equitably allocated among different classes of users.
 For instance, the UAS Traffic Management (UTM) system that the National Aeronautics and Space Administration (NASA) is currently developing could evolve as a private-sector or public-private model.
 To the extent that UTM relies on or uses government resources, it will be necessary to decide how UTM should contribute to the cost of the associated government operations.

-Ensuring Full Integration of UAS into the National Airspace System.
-Over the past several years, the FAA has made tremendous progress to enable the small UAS (defined here as those falling under 14 CFR §107), but there remains industry demand for a parallel and simultaneous effort to facilitate the integration of UAS at all altitudes and in all classes of airspace.
-Leadership, coordination, and collaboration in this space between industry and government partners is absolutely critical to ensure the United States retains its trailblazer status in this international industry.
-AUVSI applauds the creation of the Controlled Airspace Advisory Rulemaking Committee (ARC) and see this as a positive outgrowth of the UAS ARC, which was sunset several years ago.
+Ensure Full Integration of UAS into the National Airspace System.
+Over the past several years, the FAA has made tremendous progress to enable small UAS (defined under 14 CFR §107 as weighing less than 55 lbs.), but there remains industry demand for a parallel and simultaneous effort to facilitate the integration of UAS at all altitudes and in all classes of airspace.
+Leadership, coordination, and collaboration in this space between industry and government partners is critical to ensure the United States retains its trailblazer status in this international industry.
+AUVSI applauds the creation of the Controlled Airspace Advisory Rulemaking Committee (ARC) and sees this as a positive outgrowth of the UAS ARC, which concluded in June 2014.

-In light of this, AUVSI is calling for the FAA, in coordination with industry stakeholders, to develop a Large UAS roadmap in order to develop the regulatory path forward for certification, equipage, and operational requirements.
-The roadmap should highlight the need for harmonization of efforts among the various Federal stakeholders who are working to address the needs of this particular segment of the industry.
+In light of this, AUVSI calls for the FAA, in coordination with industry stakeholders, to develop a Large UAS roadmap in order to develop the regulatory path forward for certification, equipage, and operational requirements.
+The roadmap should highlight the need for harmonization of efforts among the various federal stakeholders who are working to address the needs of the UAS industry.
 The roadmap should also make clear what the responsibilities of industry are, in order to remove uncertainty and align expectations among stakeholders.

 Section 2209 gives the FAA flexibility to “prohibit or restrict” the operation of UAS “in close proximity” to these facilities.
 Thus, the FAA is not locked into a one-size-fits-all approach.
 For example, it could impose restrictions on operations around some types of facilities and prohibitions on flights over others.
 The FAA should establish the least restrictive process to meet the intent of 2209.
 It should also incorporate a waiver process similar to that provided in Part 107.
 This would allow applicants maximum flexibility to fly in proximity to fixed site facilities if they can demonstrate lowest level of risk.
 Certificates of authorization (COAs) issued under 2207 should also cover pertinent 2209 restrictions.